Stretching: Effectiveness of static stretching

+Dynamic versus Static: Flexibility and Performance

-However, both of these types of stretching have been shown to have a positive impact on flexibility over time by increasing muscle and joint elasticity, thus increasing the depth and range of motion an athlete is able to reach.
+Both dynamic and static stretching have been shown to have a positive impact on flexibility over time by increasing muscle and joint elasticity, thus increasing the depth and range of motion an athlete is able to reach.
 This is evident in the experiment "Acute effects of duration on sprint performance of adolescent football players".
 In this experiment, football players were put through different stretching durations of static and dynamic stretching to test their effects.
 They were tested on maximum sprinting ability and overall change in flexibility.
 Both static and dynamic stretching had a positive impact on flexibility but, whereas dynamic stretching had no impact on sprint times, static stretching had a negative result, worsening the time the participants were able to sprint the distance in.